gmethvin/directory-watcher/README.md

 A directory watcher utility for JDK 8+ that aims to provide accurate and efficient recursive watching for Linux, macOS and Windows.
 In particular, this library provides a JNA-based `WatchService` for Mac OS X to replace the default polling-based JDK implementation.

+The core directory-watcher library is designed to have minimal dependencies; currently it only depends on `slf4j-api` (for internal logging, which can be disabled by passing a `NOPLogger` in the builder) and `jna` (for the macOS watcher implementation).

 ## Getting started

 First add the dependency for your preferred build system.